Finding the perfect FTM haircut is more than aesthetics — it's a crucial part of expressing your identity and feeling confident in your own skin.

 🧔 Facial Hair

-Even light stubble can emphasize masculine features and complement your haircut.
+Even light stubble can emphasize masculine features and complement your haircut beautifully.

 ⚖️ Balance

-Choose accessories that complement rather than overpower your hairstyle.
+Choose accessories that complement rather than overpower your hairstyle for the best effect.

 Maintaining Your Hairstyle